Why is an eicr so important for Cardiff homebuyers?

-- If I was being completely honest with you, it’s not usually a welcoming feeling for the person carrying out the eicr.
+- If I was being completely open with you, it’s not usually a welcoming feeling for the person carrying out the eicr.
 Sellers and their agents know it’s unlikely to go in their favour.
 Even when there is nothing wrong, it’s not nice having someone come into your home knowing whatever they say could mean the buyer might want to haggle over the asking price, or even walk away.

-Do I definitely need one?
+Do I definitely need an eicr?

 Unless you are buying a brand new home with the certification, then I would say, yes you should.

-However, before you hire someone to carry out an EICR for you: ask the seller about the electrics in their home.
+That said before you hire someone to carry out an EICR for you: ask the seller about the electrics in their home.

 The best result for any buyer would be that the house has been recently rewired and they have the certification to prove it.
 Certification is important.
 It proves the rewire has been carried out professionally and not DIY.